JIMMIE DEAL

 Jimmie circulated petitions to force the City to municipalize its electric service, which could have cut rates in half, but the forces against him were insurmountable.
 Because of Jimmie, state law was changed to make it virtually impossible for cities to buy out their electric companies.
 Jimmie ran for mayor and for city council, always showing well, but never coming close to winning.
 He was not part of the political elite.

 Jimmie Deal had another heart attack just after Christmas, 1999.
 He spent months in the Baptist Hospital, trying to make a recovery.
 He had a feeding tube in his stomach.
 A dialysis machine was doing the work of his failing kidneys.
 He was breathing almost pure oxygen.
 He declared to Elizabeth it was a “good time to die,” and the kidney dialysis machine was disconnected.
 Fortunately, I was able to spend time with Dad just before he died.
-I sang hymns and read scriptures to him, assisted by Mom and Billy Boone—whom Jimmie regarded as his third son.
+Billy Boone and I sang hymns and read scriptures to him.
+Mom and Jimmie regarded Billy Boone as his third son.
 I reminded Jimmie of the many people who admired him and the good he had done.

 We shed tears together at the last.
 I took his shoulders and told him numerous times, “Jimmie Deal, you did well.”